garybgenett/gary-os/README.md

   | Target  | Action
   |:---     |:---
-  | reset   | Reset the Portage configuration to 'packages' default
   | update  | Update the [meta-repo] package repository and 'emerge' databases
   | upgrade | Upgrade the system to the current packages and configuration

-The 'upgrade' target is completely automated, but 'upgrade' requires interaction at various steps to accept updates or confirm configuration file changes.
+The 'update' target is completely automated, but 'upgrade' requires interaction at various steps to accept updates or confirm configuration file changes.

 At the end of 'upgrade', the '/_gentoo' directory is updated with information to